Your guide to CMA Fest

 Fan events

-Now in its 50th year, CMA Fest is all about the fans — it even got its start as “Fan Fair.”
-Bookmark the Fan Fair X schedule so you don’t miss Reba McEntire, Dierks Bentley, Wynonna Judd, and Brothers Osborne on the CMA Close Up Stage, along with artist meet-and-greets and performances.
-A four-day pass is $25.
+CMA Fest is all about the fans, that much was clear after its big half-century celebration in 2023.
+In fact, the festival even got its start as “Fan Fair.”
+Bookmark the Fan Fair X schedule so you don’t miss Parker McCollum, Trisha Yearwood, Rascal Flatts, and Dasha on the CMA Close Up Stage, along with artist meet-and-greets and performances.
+A four-day pass is $28.